by Rob Loeber

 Instead of rushing home from church to put on your team’s jersey, you’d be talked into brunch or a trip to the in-laws for the afternoon.
 There would be no reason to call your buddy at halftime and meticulously analyze every play of the first two quarters.
 There would be no opportunity to text the friend who you were currently pasting in your fantasy league just to let him know that the Smelly Brees In Your Face had no chance of coming back against your squad, Eagles’ Fans Are Terrible People.
 Heck, you wouldn’t even have a reason to spend the better part of your day coming up with an awesome team name.

 There would have been a void in your soul.
 A weekend of 14-16 hours of football viewing, plus another four hours on Monday night is the perfect way to escape adult responsibility.
-Without that weekly vacation from reality into the world of stats, standings, and betting lines, there wouldn’t be much to look forward to during the work week.
+Without that weekly vacation from reality into the world of stats, standings, and betting lines for which you don’t need a VPN to play casino games here, there wouldn’t be much to look forward to during the work week.
 And let’s face it, you need that.
 It isn’t just the games; it’s the week-long anticipation of the games.
 The trash talk and the friendly wager would be eliminated and replaced with conversations about actual work.
 It would be horrible.

 More importantly, think of the children.
 Sunday afternoons represent an opportunity for fathers across this country to indoctrinate their kids into the culture and the tradition of their favorite team.
 How else are the youth going to learn that the Redskins must be despised above all other franchises?
 Some kids would be deprived of a spelling lesson because dad wouldn’t be screaming J-E-T-S, JETS!
 JETS!
 JETS!
 Comprehension skills would falter because sons and daughters wouldn’t be forced to memorize the complete numerical roster.
 They would never learn the signal for intentional grounding or the value of field position in a close game.
 You wouldn’t have a legitimate excuse for dressing them up in your team’s colors, or making sure they know the superstition of changing hats or shirts if the team is performing poorly.
 Men have a great responsibility to force these values upon their offspring and ensure that they carry on the tradition for future generations.
 Without football, kids would accidentally become open-minded, and God-forbid, choose a team at random.
 It would be simply heartbreaking.